 Play is on full court using

-Green dot balls enable players to progress tactically and technically before
+green dot balls which enable players to progress tactically and technically

-generally not ready for USTA tournament play, but are past the Novice stage.
+10s.
+Intermediates are generally not ready for USTA tournament play, but are

 High school JV players would